 Upkeep of the personal learning network: private learning agents will look for material relevant to a learning objective and only report pertinent information.
 Data transmission will employ location-based services.

-Define degrees and courses for personal and educational administration on the semantic web so credits may be readily transferred and students can select a suitable institution immediately.
 Just-in-time learning and e-learning have become standard practices.
 People may work together and communicate with distant people.
 You don’t need permission to use or reprint educational information.